jasonkuhrt/graffle/website/content/guides/60_extensions/opentelemetry.md

 The `Opentelemetry` extension instruments requests with [OpenTelemetry](https://opentelemetry.io).

-## About

-Check out the example to get started.
-You'll also find output there that shows each span created, allowing you to see its parent, attributes, etc.

 ## Getting Started

 `Opentelemetry` is a first party extension shipping in the graffle package.
 You will need to install some peer dependencies though.